-16. Subsequent events
+15. Subsequent events

-The Company has performed an evaluation of events that occurred since December 31, 2021 and through the date on which the consolidated financial statement was issued, and determined that there are no events that have occurred that would require recognition or additional disclosure.
+The Company has performed an evaluation of events that occurred since December 31, 2022 and through the date on which the consolidated balance sheet was issued, and determined that there are no events that have occurred that would require recognition or additional disclosure except as disclosed in Note 11 and Note 12.